-Although much progress has been made over the past 10 years, habitat projects focusing on quantity of water in streams will continue to be an important focus, particularly during the summer base flow period and maintaining connectivity of tributaries with the mainstem Okanogan River.
-Projects should focus on tributaries that have a sufficient biological capacity to support juvenile rearing, including Loup Loup, Salmon, Omak, and Antoine Creeks in Washington State.
+Habitat projects focusing on quantity of water in streams will continue to be an important focus, particularly during the summer base flow period and for maintaining connectivity of tributaries with the mainstem Okanogan River.
+Projects should focus on tributaries that have a sufficient biological capacity to support juvenile rearing.
 Although additional analyses have not specifically quantified effects outside of the EDT model, quantity of water in tributaries to the Okanogan River has been observed to have effects on various life stages of steelhead.
 In particular, adult steelhead migration into tributaries is often limited until the spring freshet begins (OBMEP 2015).
 This is particularly evident in streams with large, wide alluvial fans at the confluence with the Okanogan River, most notably Antoine and Bonaparte creeks.
-Once spring flows increase water depth in the creek, or the mainstem Okanogan River rises to a level to submerge the broad alluvial fans, adult steelhead can enter those systems.
+Adult steelhead can enter these systems once spring flows increase water depth in the creeks or the mainstem Okanogan River rises to a level to submerge the broad alluvial fans.
 For the juvenile life stage, discharge rates at the base flow period in tributaries have an inverse correlation with juvenile parr densities.
 For example, Bonaparte Creek has one of the highest densities of steelhead parr on an annual basis (refer to snorkel surveys, Appendix C), regularly 2-6 times the densities observed in lower Omak Creek.
 This is due more because of limited base flow and very narrow wetted widths, rather than exceptional productivity of the system.
 Often, winter low flows constrain juvenile production and survival; such is the case in Salmon Creek.
 Results of stream flow are further discussed in the habitat status and trend reports, where specific instances that water quantity may be limiting by life stage are clearly defined.